You asked: How do I write in a crisp, clear, conversational style?

 Some writers say you need to write a million words before you get any good.

-I’m not sure about that precise number.
+I’m not sure about the precise number.
 But there’s a kernel of truth there.

 No one is born knowing how to write.